lacymorrow/cinematic/README.md

 Cinematic
 ===========

-Do you store your movies on a hard drive?
-Cinematic is a desktop application built for you.

 ##### [Download for OSX](https://github.com/lacymorrow/cinematic/releases)

 ![Cinematic](http://lacymorrow.com/images/cinematic.gif)

-Cinematic takes the effort out of organizing your movies and finds information, photos, and trailers for you to make choosing what to watch a breeze.
+Cinematic is a desktop app to beautifully organize and automatically retrieve information about your digital movie collection.

-Point it to the movie folder on your hard drive and it will automatically find movie posters, ratings, trailers and more.
-Organize your movies by genre and sort by popularity, release date, or randomize things.
+Point Cinematic to the movie folder on your computer to scan and retrieve movie posters, ratings, trailers and much more about any movie files found.
+Organize your movies by genre and sort by popularity, release date, runtime, or randomize things.
 It prefers filenames like `Elysium [2013].mp4` but will happily parse torrent-style `Movies.That.Look.Like.This.2015.HDRip.XviD.XXX-XXX.AVI`.

 ### What it finds